And the emotional, mental, physical and financial cost to staff.

 A rare observation and even rarer comment by a customer who noticed that the manager is always sitting in the office during busy times.
 Pret tasks the Mystery Shopper also to record if they see a manager on the shop floor and what the manager was doing.
 Pret leaves all this to the Mystery Shopper instead of having regular visits from the Operations Managers (OPs – area managers).
 OPs often themselves sit in the pub during busy lunch times, pretend to be busy and mostly communicate via email.
 I know this for a fact, I’ve seen it.

 Here I want to paint the picture and would ask the reader who is a regular customer in Pret to take a morning out of their work routine if they can, go to Pret, sit closest to the till area where they can observe BEHIND the counter all the TMs.
 Sit down and JUST WATCH for 30-60 minutes during the most busiest coffee rush.
-Just sit there, quiet and concentrate without any distraction or phone, reading… Just observe for a solid hour and then ask yourself HOW staff can smile, have eye contact and make polite conversation with EACH customer!
+Just sit there, quiet and concentrate without any distraction or phone, reading… Just observe for a solid hour and then ask yourself HOW staff can smile, have eye contact and make polite conversation with EACH customer for 8, 10, 12+ hours straight every single day, at times 8-9 days without a day off! … For low pay!

-They can, but only because of the above mentioned cash incentive and fear management via the Mystery Shopper.
+So, staff smile, even during extreme 45 degree heat in the summer due to broken or inadequate air conditioning, but they smile only because of the above mentioned cash incentive and fear management via the Mystery Shopper.

 Pret probing on the INDIVIDUAL Team Member: